Library Statistics and Accreditation

 Current Directory Information for Texas Public Libraries

-Search the annual Texas public library statistics by city, library, or county to find information on the budget and operations of Texas public libraries.
+Search the Texas public library statistics by year, city, library, or county to find information on the budget and operations of Texas public libraries.
 The data may also be downloaded and imported into a spreadsheet or database.
 Use the Texas Public Library Summary to find analytical tables and statistical summaries of the individual library data.

 Find statistical information on libraries in four-year public and private academic institutions, two-year academic institutions, and medical and law institutions in Texas.